iris-hep/iris-hep.github.io/_posts/2021-05-12-career-path-rse.md

 postimage: /assets/images/posts/20210512-Ianna-Osborne-CERN.jpg
 postimage-whole: true
 postimage-caption: |
-    Caption:  Ianna Osborne in the cavern with CMS detector and in the control room at CERN expecting first collisions.
+    Ianna Osborne in the cavern with CMS detector and in the control room at CERN expecting first collisions.
 Credit: Ianna Osborne; CERN; and collage by PICSciE staff.
 summary: |
     Software is now fundamental to scientific research.
 Until recently, the people who build it have lacked recognition.
 ---